Applicant tracking software (ATS) organizes every aspect of finding and signing the most qualified people for your company.

 JazzHR is a well-known favorite of small businesses in the ATS space.
 You can use it as a simple time-saver for sourcing qualified candidates, or use the full JazzHR platform for the entire recruitment process.

-I really recommend it for companies that are always willing to start a conversation with a good potential candidate.
+We really recommend it for companies that are always willing to start a conversation with a good potential candidate.
 You’ll be able to establish a strong online presence for your company that gets applicants coming in the door.

 JazzHR works exceptionally well for ongoing hiring, whether it’s for entry-level jobs or keeping an open door for mid-career folks that share your company values.